Azure/monaco-kusto/README.md

 Example at [/samples/amd](https://github.com/Azure/monaco-kusto/tree/master/samples/amd)

 1. Run `npm run copyMonacoFilesAMD <path>` or `yarn copyMonacoFilesAMD <path>` where <path> is where you want the monaco and kusto amd modules to be.
 These files will need to be served as-in.
 2. Using a amd module loader, import `vs/language/kusto/monaco.contribution`
     1. The monaco editors included loader can be made available via a global require `require` by adding the script tag: `<script src="<path>/vs/loader.js"></script>`
 3. You should now be able to create monaco editors with `language: 'kusto'`.
-The kusto worker can be reached via the monaco global: `monaco.languages.kusto.getKustoWorker()`
+The kusto worker can be reached via the monaco global:
+   `monaco.languages.kusto.getKustoWorker()`

 ### ESM

 Parcel example at [/samples/parcel](https://github.com/Azure/monaco-kusto/tree/master/samples/parcel)

 1. Configure your bundler so `@kusto/monaco-kusto/release/esm/kusto.worker` has it's own entry point
-2. Configure monaco with that entry point and to use `globalAPI` using the `MonacoEnvironment`.
-This global needs to be set _before_ the monaco editor source is parsed so it will create a global api for this package to use.
-    1. And example of steps 1 & 2 can be seen here: [./samples/parcel/index.html]().
-This was added to the html file to prevent parcel from including the monaco javascript above it
+2. Configure the global `MonacoEnvironment` object to include the url for the worker
 3. You should now be able to create monaco editors with `language: 'kusto'`.
-The kusto worker can be reached via the monaco global: `monaco.languages.kusto.getKustoWorker()`
+The kusto worker can be reached via the monaco global:
+   `monaco.languages.kusto.getKustoWorker()`

 ### Setting a schema